Blairtown, Wyoming

 Blairtown is an unincorporated community in Sweetwater County, Wyoming, United States.
 It is located near Rock Springs.
+Town is named after the Blair Brothers who constructed a store and a bridge across the creek from Rock Spring in 1866.

 Industry

 Many key industries are located here, including Halliburton and Schlumberger.
 This is a stretch of road that intersects with U.S. Route 191.

 History

-This town was actually a mining area before it became a town.
+This town was a mining area before it became a town.
 It was started by the Blair Brothers back in the 1860s.
 It has its own park and is located near a set of Union Pacific Railroad.